ducksrfr/mac_admin/README.md

 ### Pkgs

+* skip_ChooseYourLook_signed.pkg
+  * Add this pkg to your existing imaging workflow (MDM solution/Munki/NetInstall/AutoDMG)
+  * Skips the Choose Your Look screen introduced in 10.14
+  * Pkg has a Product ID and is signed
 * skipprivacy_signed.pkg
   * Add this pkg to your existing imaging workflow (MDM solution/Munki/NetInstall/AutoDMG)
   * Skips the Data & Privacy screen introduced in 10.13.4